 - Assassins Creed III pulls off a huge plot twist by virtue of toying with the player's expectations for the game.
 Throughout all four previous games, you have always played as an Assassin, and the character you're playing in this game uses Assassin skills and seems to be a fairly decent, if somewhat ruthless person.
 This serves to mask the foreshadowing that culminates in the reveal that you've spent three memory sequences... playing a Templar.
 Even Desmond and company are shocked.

-- Silent Hill: Shattered Memories has you playing as a man named Harry Mason as he searches for his lost daughter Cheryl.
+- Silent Hill: Shattered Memories has you playing as a man named Harry Mason as he searches for his lost daughter Cheryl, alternating between his exploration of the eponymous town in the past and first person psychology sessions in the "modern" time.
 In a major plot twist, it's revealed to both Harry and the player that Harry (or at least the one you play as) doesn't even exist, and he's only a delusion in Cheryl's mind.
-The real Harry died many years ago in a car accident.
+The real Harry died many years ago in a car accident, and it's actually Cheryl having the sessions.

 Table Top Games

-- Wraith The Oblivion made the other players do this.
-Each player also played another character's Shadow, a sort of self-destructive internal "devil on your shoulder."
+- Wraith The Oblivion makes other players do this, as each player also plays another character's Shadow, a sort of self-destructive internal "devil on your shoulder."
 And yes, they were supposed to outright screw with you.

 Third Person Shooter